Mahbaneh/MISPEL/README.md

 # Multi-scanner Image harmonization via Structure Preserving Embedding Learning (MISPEL)
-*** We are currently working on this repository.
-The code and documentation will be upoladed by 5/31/22 the latest.
 # Reference to paper:
 Method | Citation | Links
 --- | --- | ---